-In order to achieve the required rate of investment return the Trustees have decided to invest in a range of return seeking asset classes.
-These are currently accessed through equities, multi asset funds, credit funds and illiquid assets.
+In order to achieve the required rate of investment return, the Trustees have decided to invest in a range of return seeking asset classes.
+These are currently accessed through synthetic equities, diversified growth funds, credit funds (investment grade credit, secure income and absolute return bonds) and diversified alternatives.

-The multi asset funds are expected to provide a long term return similar to equities but with a lower degree of volatility.
-The credit funds are expected to provide a further reduction in volatility albeit at a lower expected return than equities.
-The illiquid assets are invested in a diversified range of private markets (equity, credit, real estate and infrastructure) and are expected to provide a higher return than a similar investment in quoted markets due to their illiquidity premium.
+The diversified growth funds are expected to provide a long term return similar to equities but with a lower degree of volatility.
+The credit funds (investment grade credit, secure income and absolute return bonds) are expected to provide a further reduction in volatility albeit at a lower expected return than equities.
+The diversified alternatives are invested in a diversified range of private markets (equity, credit, real estate and infrastructure) and are expected to provide a higher return than a similar investment in quoted markets due to their illiquidity premium.